 Love in different languages: being bilingual makes you more attractive

-A partnership between EliteSingles and Babbel (the world’s top-grossing language learning app1) the survey questioned over 6,000 singles from 11 countries.2 It revealed an interesting fact: all around the world, speaking different languages boosts your chances in love.
+A partnership between EliteSingles and Babbel (the world’s top-grossing language learning app1) the survey questioned over 6,000 singles from 11 countries.2 The results, sourced from anonymous user data, revealed an interesting fact: all around the world, speaking different languages boosts your chances in love.
 In fact, three-quarters (75%) of those surveyed say they think it is attractive when someone speaks more than one language.

 In the US, this result is even more pronounced: of the 700 Americans in the survey, 78% said that they’re more attracted to people who can speak another tongue.